Scalable $M$-Channel Critically Sampled Filter Banks for Graph Signals: Signal-Adapted Fast M-CSFB Transform

 \section{Signal-Adapted Fast M-CSFB Transform}

 Just as it is helpful for interpolation to sample more signal values at vertices where the energy of the selected eigenvectors is concentrated, it is also helpful to sample more values where the energy of the filtered signals is concentrated.
-Thus, in this section, we make three adaptations to the fast M-CSFB transform.
+This motivates three adaptations to the fast M-CSFB transform.

+First, we subtract the mean of the signal (i.e., let ${\bf f}={\bf f}-\frac{{\bf 1}^{\top}{\bf f}}{N} {\bf 1}$) before sending it into the filter bank, and then add this constant back to every vertex when summing the interpolations from the $M$ channels.
+To ensure critical sampling, we only allow $N-1$ total samples in addition to this mean.